AbnerLin/ThirtySeven/README.md

     We will use the Node.js(v8.x.x) for RESTful API.

 ## Front-end
-    We will use the AngularJS2 to develop front-end.
+    We will use the Angular to develop front-end.